Rob Hart: NFL Europe

 Upon receiving his degree, Hart joined the England Monarchs.
 In 1999, he was signed by the Scottish Claymores.

 Hart missed a game-tying 42-yard field goal in World Bowl 2000 with eight seconds left.
 Two years later, Hart converted all ten field goals and twenty points after touchdowns, and the year after, was NFL Europe's leading scorer with 64 points.
 After tryouts in the NFL, Hart returned to the Claymores in 2004.

 Hart finished his NFL Europe career as one of the league's top kickers, being a two-time All-League member.
 During the 2004 season, Hart became the league's all-time leading scorer with 333 points.

 NFL

 In 2002, Hart tried out for the Tampa Bay Buccaneers, but was cut after two preseason games.
 He was signed by the Miami Dolphins on 24 July 2003, and intended to compete with Olindo Mare, but suffered a hamstring injury.
 He was waived on 27 August 2003.
 On 14 July 2004, Hart returned to the NFL after being signed by the Saints, but was released on 5 September.

 Personal life

-During his career, Hart worked as a recruiting consultant for Randstad, retail at Virgin Records and as a substitute teacher.
+During his career, Hart worked as a recruiting consultant for Ranstad, retail with Virgin Records and as a substitute teacher.